The Festival sponsors ongoing screenings internationally and a festival

 arrive at the Sex Worker Fest offices no later than 2 weeks before the

 festival or other screening dates.
 DO NOT send filmstock for preview.

 Do not send submissions in fiber-filled envelopes, as the dust damages

 If a film is invited to participate, the film must be shipped prepaid,

-for domestic films (USA).
+for international shipping for domestic films (USA).
 The Sex Worker

 Fest does not assume any liability for damage to prints due to improper

 containers or otherwise.
 16 mm and 35 mm films (only) in our possession

 in the festival.